Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments: Performance Evaluation

 \subsection{Simulation Parameters}

-The simulated \ac{5g} physical layer operates at a carrier frequency of $f_c = 5.9$,GHz, with a signal bandwidth of $100$,MHz and a transmit power of $23$,dBm.
-This bandwidth choice reflects a forward-looking scenario in which wider channel allocations at 5.9 GHz may become available, as future evolutions of the standard are expected to support higher data-rate demanding services.
-The channel is modeled as in \eqref{eq:channel_model}, accounting for time-varying fading.
+The simulated cellular \ac{v2x} communication system operates at a carrier frequency of $f_c = 5.9$\,GHz, with a signal bandwidth of $100$\,MHz and a transmit power of $23$\,dBm.
+This bandwidth choice reflects a forward-looking scenario in which wider channel allocations at $5.9$\,GHz may become available, in line with the evolution towards \ac{6g}, which is expected to support higher data-rate demanding services.
+The channel is modeled as in \eqref{eq:channel_model}, accounting for time-varying multipath fading.
 The noise power is modeled as $N_0 = k_B \cdot BW \cdot T_e$, where $k_B$ is the Boltzmann constant, $BW$ is the bandwidth, and $T_e = T_{\text{ant}} + 290\,(N_{\text{F}} - 1)$ is the equivalent noise temperature.
 Here, $T_{\text{ant}} = 298$\,K denotes the antenna temperature, and $N_{\text{F}} = 5$\,dB is the noise figure~\cite{tr138857}.
 The number of antennas is defined as $M = M_{\max}^2$, where $M_{\max}$ is selected according to the upper bound in \eqref{eq:Nmax}.
 For $R = 3.5$\,m, $W = 3$\,m, $y_u = 2.5$\,m, and $\varepsilon_{\Phi} = 0.15$\,rad, we obtain $M = M_{\max}^2 = 9.88^2 \approx 100$.
 The \ac{srs} is configured according to 3GPP Rel-16 positioning specifications, using 12 symbols per slot and a comb size of 8~\cite{italiano2025tutorial}.

 For the JAVELIN algorithm, the parameters are set to $p = 0.99$, $\zeta = 1$, and $\gamma = 0.2$.
 The uncertainty parameters are defined as $\sigma_\phi=2$\,deg, $\sigma_\psi=2$\,deg, $\sigma_\kappa=1.5$\,m, $\sigma_{\Delta d}=1.5$\,m, $\sigma_\nu = 0.2$\,m/s, $\sigma_\theta = 1$\,deg, and $\sigma_P^{}=10$\,m, with the initial covariance matrix given by $P^{}_{0\left|0\right.}=\sigma_P^2\mathbf{I}^{}_D$.
 The clock bias is modeled as a truncated Gaussian distribution with variance $50$\,ns and support in the interval $[-100, 100]$\,ns~\cite{camajori2023feasibility}.
 We assume that the initial position (in open-sky conditions), the vehicle velocity along the tunnel, and the vehicle height are available at the \ac{bs}, which is a realistic assumption in a \ac{c-its} context leveraging \ac{cam}~\cite{cam}.
 In addition, the number of paths $L$ is assumed to be known, in accordance with the 3GPP Rel-17 standard~\cite{italiano2025tutorial}.